noamross/dissertation/dissertation.md

 The negative binomial distribution has traditionally been used as a model for macroparasite distributions.
 It has proven an excellent empirical model in the field [@Pacala1988].
-Intuitively, the negative binomial makes mechanistic sense; it be derived from a continuous mixture of Poisson distributions with varying means.
+Intuitively, the negative binomial makes mechanistic sense; it can be derived from a continuous mixture of Poisson distributions with varying means.
 Thus, it represents a macroparasite populations colonizing hosts with varying traits or conditions, resulting in different colonization rates.

-However, the negative binomial has a minimum variance/mean ratio of one; it can not represent underdispersed populations. @Anderson1978 suggested the binomial distribution to for these cases.
+However, the negative binomial has a minimum variance/mean ratio of one; it cannot represent underdispersed populations. @Anderson1978 suggested the binomial distribution for these cases.
 This has the drawback of an absolute maximum number of infections, above which the probability is zero.
-In addition, it has the opposite problem of the negative binomial; it can only represent underdispersed populations.
+In addition, it has the opposite problem of the negative binomial: it can only represent underdispersed populations.
 Using the negative and positive binomial distributions requires switching between mechanistically different representations of a population.